tohch4/cms-htmd/collections/_pages/joeltest.md

 1. Are the state and vendor in agreement on a high-level, or thematic, roadmap that looks out 6-months to a year?
 2. Is the state part of the planning process for each story epic (typically 6-10 weeks)?
 3. Is the state part of the planning process for each sprint (typically 1-3 weeks)?
-4. Is the vendor engaging in routine standups as part of their development practice (typicall daily)?
+4. Is the vendor engaging in routine standups as part of their development practice (typically daily)?

 If the state and vendor have a clear goal in mind (thematic roadmap), and the state is part of the ongoing development conversation (week-over-week and month-over-month), then all parties should be able to, at any point, tell you how things are progressing towards the end-goal, and how things have been going in the moment.
 That is, there's a macro view that all parties share, and there is a micro view that everyone is actively engaged in.